When I set sail in the Good Ship Larkswood, way back in the Middle Ages, it took me much longer to get home than I had originally intended.

 The truth was: I still couldn’t bring myself to re-read Larkswood, let alone jump aboard a coracle.
 But the fan-mails kept on coming – and kept me going.

 Two years ago, I put on my wellingtons and sou’wester.
 I did three months solid research into the Second World War.
 By the end of the third month I was drowning again, this time in black depression.
 The stories of how fighter pilots lost their young lives were so heart-breaking I couldn’t take them any more.
-I called a halt and wrote Dangerous Summer instead.
+I called a halt and wrote Beatrice and Alexander instead.

 And then coronavirus blew the world apart.